rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 ## 2. Scripts for Quick Download

-To ensure that the lab's download and deployment process works correctly, it's necessary to include two essential scripts within the lab's folder in GitLab.
+To ensure that the lab download and deployment process works correctly, it is necessary to include two essential scripts within the lab folder in GitLab.
 These scripts will allow the lab to be downloaded and configured automatically with a simple command.

-### 2.1 Script `get.sh`
+### 2.1 `get.sh` Script

-The `get.sh` script is used in Linux/Mac systems to automatically download and unpack the lab.
+The `get.sh` script is used on Linux/Mac systems to automatically download and decompress the lab.
 It checks if the `tar` command is installed and, if not, installs the necessary package before downloading the file.

-### How it Works:
+### How It Works:

 1. **Dependency Verification**: The script checks if the `tar` package is installed.
-If not, it tries to install it using the system's package manager (`apt-get`, `dnf`, `yum`, or `pacman`).
+If not, it attempts to install it using the system's package manager (`apt-get`, `dnf`, `yum`, or `pacman`).
-2. **Download and Unpacking**: The script downloads the `.tar` file containing the lab and unpacks it into the destination directory.
+2. **Download and Decompression**: The script downloads the `.tar` file containing the lab and decompresses it into the destination directory.

-### Script `get.sh`:
+### `get.sh` Script:

 ```bash
 #!/bin/bash